gitdeepaks/Javascript-StartOver/study-plan.md

-Certainly, preparing for a comprehensive interview in a short timeframe requires a focused and efficient study plan.
+Preparing for a comprehensive interview in a short timeframe requires a focused and efficient study plan.
 Given your extensive experience and the topics you've outlined, here's a suggested path to help you learn and review effectively over the next **7-10 days**:

 ---